gc3pie/gc3pie/docs/glossary.rst

     to the command to tag a message as "standard output" or "standard error".

   Session

     A :term:`persistent` collection of GC3Pie tasks and jobs.
 Sessions are used by `GC3Apps`:ref: to store job status across program runs.
+A session is specified by giving the filesystem path to a *session directory*: the directory contains some files with meta-data about the tasks that comprise the session.
+It is also possible to *simulate* a session by specifying a *task store URL* (path to a filesystem directory where the jobs are stored, or connection URL to a database); in this case the session meta-data will be reconstructed from the set of tasks in the store.

   Walltime
     Short for *wall-clock time*: indicates the total running time of a